- This event has passed.

 Old Time Winter Traditions

-	December 8 - December 11
+December 16, 2020 - December 30, 2020

 The community is invited to experience the simple warmth and beauty of Christmas past as Vermilionville’s historic village brings to life the holiday traditions of yesteryear.
-Visitors young and old are invited to sing Christmas carols, listen to storytelling, decorate cookies, make bousillage ornaments, view the decorations in the village and much more.
+Visitors young and old are invited to sing Christmas carols, listen to storytelling, make bousillage ornaments, view the decorations in the village and much more.
 Vermilionville’s artisans will be on hand to demonstrate winter traditions of the Acadian, Creole and Native American cultures such as open hearth cooking demonstrations and making santons (little saints), candles, soap, natural decorations, and citrus pomanders.
 Children will enjoy writing letters to Papa Noël, and can even meet the French Santa Claus himself, who was actually a trapper that would deliver presents such as candy, money and small toys.
 We will also have animal feed for sale, so that guests can enjoy feeding our Provence donkey and three Gulf Coast Native sheep.
 Vermilionville’s restaurant, La Cuisine de Maman, will also be open for regular business hours that day, offering Cajun and Creole favorites on its buffet as well as a full menu of other items.

 OLD TIME WINTER FAMILY DAY IS SATURDAY, DECEMBER 19, 10AM-4PM

 Please wear your mask and practice social distancing when visiting our historic village.